dhananjay12/learn-ethereum/docs/sImple-contract-with-truffle.md

 ## Simple contract with Truffle

 Create a folder and run `npm init` and `truffle init`.
-Trufflw will create couple of folders with sample files.
+Truffle will create couple of folders with sample files.
 One is a sample solidity contract and the other how to deploy it. `truffle-config.js` contains its configuration.
 Just run `truffle compile` and see the build directory.